vallentin/mount.py/README.md

 ## License

-This module is shared under the MIT license, and is therefore free to use, shared, distribute and modify.
+This module is shared under the MIT license, and is therefore free to use, share, distribute and modify.
 See [LICENSE](https://github.com/MrVallentin/mount.py/blob/master/LICENSE) for more details.